Tragus Piercing: Pain, Benefits, Healing Time, Cost, Jewelry, Sizes, Aftercare

 Variant 1: Anti-Tragus Piercing

-The anti-tragus piercing goes through the flap of skin above your earlobe and adjacent to the tragus.
+The Anti-Tragus piercing goes through the flap of skin above your earlobe and adjacent to the tragus.

 The size and shape of this area depend on the individual, but most people can find their anti-tragus by feeling for the two fin-like pieces of cartilage just outside their ear canal.